desaixie/desaixie.github.io/_pages/about.md

 I love training my "Catificial" Intelligence/CatGPT🐈 agent, **Purrari**, using a blend of supervised learning (instruction finetuning) and RL (treats as positive reward).
 She understands many words in both English and Mandarin and has mastered numerous tricks.
-Currently, she is advancing her communication skills through pet talking buttons.
+Currently, she is advancing her communication skills through talking buttons.
 For more cute cat pics and videos, please visit [her instagram](https://www.instagram.com/purrari_0310/), lovingly maintained by her mom.